mnneeltakemail2/testNeel3/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 Fine!
 Now we able to make transfers from this account.

-## 2. Example of transferring Waves with a bad request
+## 2. Example of transferring Neel with a bad request

 **From shared account to another account: **`3MqCPnaoTvE81Es4FSR1m7S6yMUnnJPu9bj`